 The long cabling—currently tied up very neatly in the Nature, Camera, Action! exhibition—lets us take the control box and video recording unit away from the camera and rig so that we don’t effect the behaviour of the animals and biting insects become (slightly) less of a problem.

-When we brought twenty cases of equipment with us to film ants in Arizona, a state that has average summer temperatures of 40+ degrees Celsius, some of the crew questioned having to carry the hundreds of kilos of kit that were needed to operate Frank.
+When we brought 20 cases of equipment with us to film ants in Arizona, a state that has average summer temperatures of 40+ degrees Celsius, some of the crew questioned having to carry the hundreds of kilos of kit that were needed to operate Frankencam.

 The moment we got close to them the bites started.
-They were extremely painful—worse than the infamous bullet ants we filmed in Costa Rica— and by the time Frank was ready, some of us had more than 50 stings!
+They were extremely painful—worse than the infamous bullet ants we filmed in Costa Rica—and by the time Frankencam was ready, some of us had more than 50 stings!
 Once we placed Frank by the colony, we were able to move away and watch our window into the highly complex society in which they live.
 Now, at a distance, the ants resumed their natural behaviour and we could observe them without interference.